oblador/loki/docs/README.md

 ## Rationale

-There's a few visual regression tools for the web, but most use phantomjs which is deprecated and a browser nobody is _actually_ using, and they usually require you to maintain fixtures.
-Also with react-native it's now possible to target multiple platforms with a single code base and there's no tool supporting all to my knowledge.
+There's a few visual regression tools for the web, but most either cannot be run headless or use phantomjs which is deprecated and a browser nobody is _actually_ using.
+They usually also require you to maintain fixtures.
+With react-native it's now possible to target multiple platforms with a single code base, but there's no single tool to test all to my knowledge.

+Loki aims to have easy setup, no to low maintenance cost, reproducible tests independent of which OS they are run on, runnable on CI and support all platforms storybook does.

 ## Supported platforms

-* Chrome
+* Chrome in docker (recommended)
-  * Local computer
+* Local Chrome application
-  * Docker
 * iOS simulator
 * Android emulator

-## Workflow

-Loki will not start any servers for you, so ensure storybook and any simulator/emulator is up and running before running tests.

-1. Start storybook server
-    `yarn storybook`
-2. Add first set of reference files
-    `yarn loki update`
-3. Do some changes to your components
-4. Test against references
-    `yarn loki test`
-4. Review changes in diff folder
-5. Approve changes and update references
-    `yarn loki update`